iamgini/scripts/port-checker/port-checker.md

 - Target nodes (source and destination) are able to access from the localhost over SSH without password.
 - The `remote_user` has sudo access on target nodes without password.
+- The `nc` utility is available on both source and destination nodes.